betsee/betse/README.md

 ## Recommendations

-`betse` currently recommends but does *not* require:
+BETSE currently recommends but does *not* require:

 * **At least 8GB RAM**.
 Again, this is due to the memory intensiveness of even small-scale tissue simulations.

 ## Dependencies

+BETSE has both:

-`betse` has both mandatory dependencies that must be installed before `betse` itself is installed _and_ optional dependencies that may be installed at the user's discretion at any time.
-The uncomputable fun begins now!
+* Mandatory dependencies that must be installed _before_ BETSE itself is installed.
+* Optional dependencies that may be installed at any time, at the user's discretion.

+The uncomputable joy-luck installation begins now!

 ### Mandatory

-`betse` requires the following non-pure-Python packages – which themselves require non-Python precompiled libraries (e.g., C, Fortran) and hence are best installed manually via the system-wide package manager for your current operating system:
+BETSE requires the following non-pure-Python packages – which themselves require non-Python precompiled libraries (e.g., C, Fortran) and hence are best installed manually via the system-wide package manager for your current operating system: